jonmatum/dotfiles/tmux/README.md

    sudo apt-get install tmux
    ```

-2. Download the raw `tmux.conf` file from this repository by clicking [here](https://raw.githubusercontent.com/...).
+2. Download the raw `tmux.conf` file from this repository by clicking [here](https://raw.githubusercontent.com/jonmatum/dotfiles/main/tmux/tmux.conf).
 Save the file to your local machine.

-Make sure to replace `your-username` with your actual GitHub username in the URL.

 3. Copy the configuration file (`tmux.conf`) to your home directory:
    ```
-   cp tmux-config/tmux.conf ~/.tmux.conf
+   cp tmux.conf ~/.tmux.conf
    ```

 4. Install the Tmux Plugin Manager (TPM):